-- 1. For tenure-track positions, department chair submits a position request to the provost (see pages 2-3 and Form in Appendix A).
-For non-tenure track positions, department chair submits written request for position to provost (See page 3).
-In consultation with the president, provost reviews request and may authorize search. - 2.
-After final search committee members (including outside member and equity guide for tenure-track searches) are approved by the provost or associate dean, the search chair provides Sherry Docherty with search committee names to gain access to Hirezon (our online application platform) for application materials. - 3.
-Search chair completes the DiversityEdu online training (email invitation will be sent for this training). - 4.
-Search chair or designee from the committee attends a scheduled group Faculty Search Meeting to discuss search strategy and procedures. - 5.
-Search Committee drafts position advertisement (see page 4 and example in Appendix B), completes the Recruitment Strategies Form (see p 5, Appendix C, and Word Version), and develops the search criteria (see page 5 and example in Appendix D) to be reviewed by provost or associate dean (cc Sherry Docherty). - 6.
-Search committee and Academic Affairs actively advertises the position based on the plan set forth by the search committee in the Recruitment Strategy Form. - 7.
-Using the search criteria, the search committee conducts an initial review of applications and submits a chart with recommendations of candidates for phone interviews to provost or associate dean (cc Sherry Docherty; see p.
-6 and example in Appendix F).
-Appendix E provides an example template that search committee can adapt for their internal review of candidates (Word version posted on Academic Affairs website). - 8.
-Search committee reviews questions not to ask and then develops questions for phone/video interview and submits these to the provost or associate dean for review and feedback (example questions in Appendix G). - 9.
-Phone/video conference interviews are conducted, the recommendation chart is updated for finalists, and the chart is submitted to the provost or associate dean for review (cc Sherry Docherty; see pages 6-7). - 10.
-Following approval, the search chair invites finalists for campus interviews and coordinates itineraries (see pages 7-8 and example itineraries in Appendix H for tenure-track and Appendix I for fellow/visiting candidates). - 11.
-Search committee submits list of strengths and weaknesses of each finalist within the established search criteria to provost or associate dean (cc Sherry Docherty), who may contact the search char for conversation about the assessment (see page 8).
-Appendix K provides an example template that search committees can adapt for this purpose (Word version posted on Academic Affairs website). - 12.
+- 1. For all full-time positions, department chair submits a completed Position Request Form to the provost (found on the Department Chairs Resources page).
+In consultation with the Provost's Council, provost reviews request and may authorize search. - 2.
+A Google Drive folder for the search is created by Academic Affairs and shared with the Search Chair.
+The Search Tracking Sheet in that folder will be used to track search progress through these steps. - 3.
+Provost (for tenure-track searches) or Division Dean (for contingent faculty searches) talks with chair about Search Guidelines and procedures (this may be a group meeting with chairs who have approved searches). - 4.
+Search Chair completes the "Faculty Search Chair Training" online training from Vector (email invitation will be sent for this training if it hasn't recently been completed). - 5.
+Using the templates in the Google Drive folder assigned for the search, Search Committee drafts position advertisement (see p 4 and Appendix A), develops the search criteria (see p 5 and example in Appendix B), and completes the Recruitment Strategies Form (see p 5, Appendix C), and to be reviewed by provost or Division Dean. - 6.
+After search materials are approved and posted, search committee and Academic Affairs actively advertise the position based on the plan set forth by the search committee in the Recruitment Strategy Form. - 7.
+Using the search criteria, the search committee conducts an initial review of applications and completes the Search Committee Initial and Finalist Recommendations chart in the Drive folder for review by the provost or Division Dean (example in Appendix E).
+Appendix D provides an example template that the search committee can adapt for their internal review of candidates if desired (an electronic version of this form is available in the Drive folder).
+Academic Affairs notifies candidates not selected to progress to initial interviews. - 8.
+Search committee reviews questions not to ask and then develops questions for initial interview and submits these to the provost or Division Dean for review and feedback (example questions in Appendix F). - 9.
+Initial interviews are conducted, the recommendation chart in the Drive folder is updated for finalists for review by the provost or Division Dean. - 10.
+After approval, the search chair invites finalists for campus interviews and coordinates itineraries (see pages 7-8; example itineraries in Appendix G for tenure-track and Appendix H for fellow/visiting candidates; see also Reimbursement Procedures for Candidates in Appendix L).
+Academic Affairs notifies candidates not selected for finalist interviews. - 11.
+Search committee submits list of strengths and weaknesses of each finalist within the established search criteria using Feedback on Finalists template in Drive folder for review by provost or Division Dean, who may contact the search chair for conversation about the assessment (see p 8 and Appendix J). - 12.
 Provost or associate dean extends offer to candidate and keeps the search chair updated. - 13.
 After search chair is notified that a candidate has accepted the position, department welcomes the new colleague to Augustana.
-After a signed compensation agreement letter is received by Academic Affairs, the Department Chair will be notified.
-At this time, the Department Chair can email Registrar's Office (cc provost and Michelle Heinrichs) to provide the course schedule for new colleague. - 14.
-After the search is completed, the search chair should send their notes and the notes of search committee members that are not otherwise captured in the search materials to Academic Affairs for storage and eventual destruction after three years (see Record Retention Issues on page 10).
+Search Chair should notify the finalist(s) not selected.
+Academic Affairs closes the search and provides official notification to all remaining candidates. - 14.
+After a signed compensation agreement letter is received by Academic Affairs, the Department Chair will be notified to submit course schedule changes via the form on the Department Chairs Resources page. - 15.
+After the search is completed, the search chair should send their notes and the notes of search committee members that are not otherwise captured in the search materials to Academic Affairs for storage and eventual destruction after three years (see Record Retention Issues on p 10).